-The defendant's first argument relies upon Judge Nichols' decision in United States v.
-Garret Miller, 1:21-CR-119 (CJN), ECF No. 72 and contends that the defendant's conduct, like that of Miller, fails to fit within the scope conduct prohibited by § 1512(c)(2).
-For the reasons set forth below, it is the government's position that the Miller opinion was wrongly decided and that this Court was correct when it held in the Sandlin case that "§ 1512(c)(2) covers a broader set of obstructive acts than the defendants contend."
-United States v.
-Sandlin, 2021 WL 5865006, 9.
+The Defendant's first argument relies primarily upon Judge Nichols' decision in United States v.
+Garret Miller, 1:21-CR-119 (CJN), ECF No. 72.
+The Defendant contends that his conduct, like that of Miller, fails to fit within the scope conduct prohibited by § 1512(c)(2).
+But